Type · System Design

 Behavioral / Leadership

-Tell me about a time you had a significant disagreement with a cross-functional team member (e.g., engineering, marketing, sales) about a product decision.
-How did you handle it, and what was the outcome? - 10
+Tell me about a time you had to make a significant technical decision with incomplete information.
+How did you approach it, and what was the outcome? - 10

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.